Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-tag-tracking.md

 ### Phase 3 - Tags registration
 This phase consists in associating the tags to the people/objects to be located.
 In addition to the physical association, it is also necessary to register them within the Nextome Hub.
+#### Registration by Nextome Hub Web
-To register a Tag in the Nextome Hub, access the Content section from the side menu (Figure 5).
+To register a Tag by the Nextome Hub Web, access the Content section from the side menu (Figure 5).
 Note that the addition of this resource is not present in the maps section, as a tag to be located cannot be associated with a specific position on the map during registration, precisely because it is a tag whose position is not known.
 Tags of this type are then associated with the Venue they are located in.
 Nextome technology allows you to locate the map and position where they are.
 The registration of this type of tag is carried out exclusively through the current section.
 Figure 5 shows the table containing all the tags to locate present in the selected venue.